 Solar for Public Transit and School Buses

-The eNow solar battery charging system helps keep bus batteries fully charged year-round to reduce jump starts and extend battery life.
-Even in cold temperatures.
-The eNow solar battery charging system is ideal for buses that lose battery charge while unused for extended periods.
+The eNow solar battery charging system helps keep bus batteries optimally charged year-round.
+They reduce jump starts and extend battery life — even in cold temperatures.

 eNow solar systems are ideal for: